Dillenia suffruticosa

-Dillenia suffruticosa (simpoh air or CB leaf) is a species of Dillenia found in tropical South East Asia in secondary forest and swampy ground.
-It is a large, evergreen shrub to 6 metres high.
-It flowers continuously with yellow flowers 10 to 12 cm wide.
+Dillenia suffruticosa, also known as simpoh air, simpor, or CB leaf, is a species of Dillenia found in tropical South East Asia in secondary forest and swampy ground.
+It is a highly invasive weed in Sri Lanka.

-Dillenia suffruticosa is the national flower of Brunei, and can be found everywhere across the country.
+The simpor is the national flower of Brunei, and can be found everywhere across the country.
 Claire Waight Keller included the plant to represent the country in Meghan Markle's wedding veil, which included the distinctive flora of each Commonwealth country.